arnoldt100/anansi/documentation/source/Classes/LoggerFactory.cpp.rst

 Life Cycle
 ^^^^^^^^^^

-.. function:: TaskGroup::TaskGroup()
+.. function:: LoggerFactory::LoggerFactory()

    The default constructor.

-.. function:: TaskGroup::TaskGroup( const TaskGroup &other ) = delete
+.. function:: LoggerFactory::LoggerFactory( const LoggerFactory &other )

     The copy constructor.

-.. function:: TaskGroup::TaskGroup(TaskGroup && other)
+.. function:: LoggerFactory::LoggerFactory(LoggerFactory && other)

     The copy-move constructor.

-.. function:: virtual TaskGroup::~TaskGroup()=0
+.. function:: LoggerFactory::~LoggerFactory()

     The destructor.